ACHolmes/ACHolmes/README.md

 ## Welcome to my GitHub profile!

 I'm a student at Harvard University majoring in Computer Science, and on track to complete minors in Physics and Spanish too.
-Here I'll share some of my CS projects :)
+I'm currently working as a Software Engineer Intern at CS50's Research & Development Team, where we are working on numerous projects to enhance student's learning experience in Computer Science (and in other fields), notably by working on AI-assisted learning tools.
+You can see some of my work in action at [cs50.ai](https://cs50.ai/)!

+Below you'll find some of my projects, including a mix of homework assignements I enjoyed, final projects, teaching materials that I created for my teaching positions and other projects I've taken on for fun :)

 ## Junior Year
 -> <b>Chat application</b>: I built a chat application using gRPC and sockets for a project in CS262: Distributed Systems.